-After posting a thread in the Forums ( http://forums.ohdsi.org/t/annotations-in-the-cdm/3995 ), @jon_duke presented a great use case for clinical annotation in an OHDSI community call, and demonstrated a web app used at GA Tech that relies upon a custom schema (Jon -- can you share the ER diagram?).
+After posting a thread in the Forums ( Annotations in the CDM ), @jon_duke presented a great use case for clinical annotation in an OHDSI community call, and demonstrated a web app used at GA Tech that relies upon a custom schema (Jon – can you share the ER diagram?).
 This dialogue showed that we have other valuable use cases to consider, but that we could conceivably unify the various levels of metadata into one construct.

 From that call, 2 key questions came up:

 1. Couldn’t fact_relationship handle most of our metadata needs?

 @hripcsa raised this question, and it’s a good one.
 Could we store metadata in fact_relationship rather than create new table(s)?
 It’s certainly possible to add facts about patients or concepts, but it seems a bit too rigid as it contains purely numeric fields that do not allow human-authored annotation strings or temporal bounds.
 It feels like it would be challenging to force fit some of the types of information we’re looking to store, such as our classic examples of a drop-off in death data in 2011, or an unmappable clinical note about a patient made retroactively.